IHE/HIE-Whitepaper/README.md

 **Figure 4-1: mXDE Flow from Documents to Resources**

-1. Specific data elements are extracted from the structured documents per [mXDE](http://profiles.ihe.net/ITI/TF/Volume1/ch-45.html) Profile.
+1. Specific data elements are extracted from the structured documents per the [mXDE](http://profiles.ihe.net/ITI/TF/Volume1/ch-45.html) Profile.
-2. Data elements (e.g. allergies) queried using the FHIR based Query for Existing Data for Mobile ([QEDm](https://wiki.ihe.net/index.php/Query_for_Existing_Data_for_Mobile)) Profile (Query_for_Existing_Data_for_Mobile).
+2. Data elements (e.g., allergies) queried using the FHIR based Query for Existing Data for Mobile ([QEDm](https://wiki.ihe.net/index.php/Query_for_Existing_Data_for_Mobile)) Profile.
-3. Each data element is linked to the document(s) from which it was extracted per [mXDE](http://profiles.ihe.net/ITI/TF/Volume1/ch-45.html) Profile.
+3. Each data element is linked to the document(s) from which it was extracted per the [mXDE](http://profiles.ihe.net/ITI/TF/Volume1/ch-45.html) Profile.
 4. Clinician accesses context of any data element of interest using source documents ([XDS](http://profiles.ihe.net/ITI/TF/Volume1/ch-10.html), [MHD](http://profiles.ihe.net/ITI/TF/Volume1/ch-33.html) Profiles) providing the clinical context in which the observation was recorded.

 For a more detailed guide see the [mXDE webinar](https://www.youtube.com/watch?v=o24WQgxiYVI&t=47s)